Baqend/guide/src/topics/speed-kit/analyzer.md

 The **Speed Index (SI)** represents the average time until a visible element appears on-screen.
 It corresponds to the area above the dashed line in the illustration above  —  a small SI corresponds to a fast website.

-## Measure it Yourself!
+## Measuring in the Browser

-The Speed Index or the First Meaningful Paint are hard to measure yourself.
+The Speed Index or the First Meaningful Paint are hard to measure without specialized tooling.
 However, there are various other metrics that you can easily measure yourself, with nothing but your web browser.
 Here is a video that shows how you can measure *DOMContentLoaded* and *FullyLoaded* (a.k.a. *Load*, see [below](#quantifiable-metrics)):

 <img src="../performance-measurement-browser.gif" alt="The Speed Index and the First Meaningful Paint (FMP) are metrics that capture how slow or fast a website feels." style="width:85%; display: block; margin-left: auto; margin-right: auto;">